Plastic Bags

 Clear packaging sells because it removes doubt.
 A shopper can see the color, the fold, and the finish without asking for help, and that small advantage matters more than most branding decks admit.
 The boutique buyer PVC garment packaging bags retail packaging guide starts there: the package should make the garment easier to understand from a couple of steps away, not turn it into a mystery.

 That logic is practical, not romantic.
 A PVC garment bag protects folded shirts, lingerie sets, knitwear, scarves, and gift-ready apparel from dust and casual handling while keeping the shelf tidy.
-It also reduces repacking time, which is easy to overlook until a retail team is doing it all day.
+It also cuts repacking time, which is easy to overlook until a retail team is doing it all day.
 A heavy carton may feel more expensive, but for many boutique programs it is simply too much weight, too much labor, and too much cost for the actual sales environment.

 Buyers usually get better results when they start with the display problem instead of the print idea.
 If the bag improves the way the product reads on the shelf, it earns its place.
 If it only adds decoration, the margin is paying for visual noise.